anhpngt/base_vision/README.md

-**New updates on 08-Jul-2017: update to improve armor detection node
+**New updates on 10-Jul-2017: update to improve armor detection node

-Detection mode can be adjusted in the launch file, under the [mode] argument.
+Detection mode and color can be adjusted in the launch file, under the [mode] and [color] argument, respectively.

 Adding package into workspace: